goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/4-awx-cli-exercises/_index.md

     awx -f human job_template associate --name "Install Apache" \
         --credential "Example Credentials"

-**And now: Run the script, and verify that all resources were properly created in the web UI.**
+**And now:** Run the script (make sure the `TOWER_` environment variables are defined), and verify that all resources were properly created in the web UI.

 ## Take away